LeonardoStabile1/CreditRiskPrediction/README.md

 - The `Age`, `Employment length` and `Account age` needed to be corrected and carefully studied in order to identify some outliers that represented wrong data.
 - Some minor changes on `Has a Car` and `Has a property`.

-All the procedure can be seen in the Jupyther notebook attached.
+All the procedure can be seen in the [Jupyter notebook](Credit%20Card%20Risk.ipynb) attached.

 ---